Chairs of the Future

 ESL Future Tenses Board Game - Grammar Game: Answering Questions, Forming Questions and Sentences - Group Work

-ESL Future Tenses Board Game - Grammar Game: Answering Questions from Prompts, Forming Questions and Sentences - Group Work This fun future tenses board game is ideal for reviewing future forms.
+ESL Future Tenses Board Game - Grammar Game: Answering Questions from Prompts, Forming Questions and Sentences - Group Work This fun future forms board game helps students practice future forms by asking and answering questions, forming full sentences, and discussing plans in small groups.
 Players take turns rolling the dice and moving their counter along the board.
 When a player lands on a square, they answer the question using an appropriate future form.
-Players must give detailed answers and form sentences.
+Players must give detailed answers and form full sentences.
 If a player lands on a square containing a question mark, the player asks the other students in the group a question about the future which they each answer in turn.
 The other students in the group judge whether the player's answer or question is grammatically correct.
 If it is, the player stays on the square.
 If a player makes a mistake or cannot think of an answer or question, they go back two squares.
-The first player to reach the finish wins the game. show less
+The first player to reach the finish wins the game.

 Will or Be Going To?